 Here are my top tips for keeping busy during July in the garden.

 - After the recent rain feed your lawn with a straight lawn fertiliser - Zero Lawn Feed greens your lawn without forcing growth.
 Zero Lawn Feed contains added Seaweed & Iron to control moss.

-- Use the dry weather to get the soil prepared for new lawns.
+- Prepare for sowing a new lawn.
+July is the ideal time to sow new lawns.
+Lawn seed will germinate within a few weeks at this time of year and will reward you with a nice green lawn before late summer.
 First, kill off any existing grass or weeds from the area with Weedfree 360.
 Next dig over the soil and rake to a fine tilt, removing all stones and debris.
 Then, wait!
 Do not sow your Green Velvet lawn seed until rain is forecast.